Synopsis

 -q, --quiet

-Force this program to keep quiet and run silent except for warning and error messages.
+Force this program to keep quiet and run silently except for warning and error messages.

 -s, --sign